 Innovation is essential, like it or not.
 You need to be in the business of innovation.
 The most successful businesses transform what they do in order to achieve domination over the decades.

-WiPro started as a vegetable oil business and today stands outstanding 8 billion IT company.
-We all know Amazon story with selling books online not to mention about Apple.
+WiPro started as a vegetable oil business and today stands as an outstanding 8 billion IT company.
+We all know Amazon’s story with selling books online not to mention the story of Apple.
 The most successful brands innovate, pivot, and shift in order to keep succeeding year after year after year.
 They identify strategic opportunities and then focus their efforts on innovating toward those opportunities.

-I would say that in any business is easier to cut off expenses than creating a new future P/L. Creating new and innovation is also related to company culture.
+I would say that in any business it’s easier to cut off expenses than creating a new future P/L. Creating new and innovation is also related to company culture.

 Culture that is open to new generations, diversity and thinkers outside the box as we Finns call them “hankala tyyppi” aka unwieldy persons – the ones that usually take companies forward and challenge “status quo” but might not be the ones that are “easy” to get in line.

 Innovation on products & services

 Whether you believe the creation of new ideas, products or processes that cause significant leaps forward happens just through “this is it” moments, or whether you think innovation is achieved as a one-time project or special initiative, you’re so wrong.
 In short, innovation is the result of a well-thought operating model more than the product of that “culture of innovation” that has become a buzzword everywhere – as useful as such a culture may be once the proper model has been set in place.
 One way of looking innovation with business glasses on is Ansoff Matrix if your business is around products.